-Themes set the default values various visual settings of the application, and for Pea and PeaLauncher executables.
+Themes set the default values various visual settings of the application, and for Pea executable.

 Theming values can be saved in the current configuration, and will override correspondent theme settings, which can be restored clicking on "Reset" link for each variable.